nokwandatheanalyst/Masters-data-projects/README.md

 ● ages – age of primary beneficiary

-## Regression modelling (Part 3)
+### Regression modelling (Part 3)

-### Data:
+## Data:

 The data come from a multi-hospital study of adult individuals with critical, acute conditions such as acute respiratory failure and multiple organ system failure.

+## Outcome:
 The primary outcome was time until death.
 Potential prognostic factors, both demographic and lab results, were available.

-### Outcomes:
+## Variables of interest:
 A description of variables in the dataset follows:

 • Death - indicator for death, coded as 1 for death; and 0 alive